jeffpar/pcjs.v1/blog/2015/02/23/README.md

                 ii   m  c  i  '85 '86      |
                                            |

 So, the B1 stepping set DL to 0x03 on reset.
-It also seems a safe bet that the revision number for a B0 stepping was 0x02.
-Does that mean the revision number for the A0 was 0x01?
-I can only guess.
+This would lead one to believe that the revision number for a B0 stepping was 0x02, but according to Turley (see above), the B0 and B1 steppings report the *same* revision; as I noted above, it would be nice to see some independent confirmation.

 The 80386 CPU on my Compaq DeskPro 386 "Version 2" System Board is labeled as: